dogethereum/docs/README.md

   * The [operator agent](https://github.com/dogethereum/dogethereum-agents) notices the unlock request.
 It creates, signs & broadcasts a doge unlock tx.
   * The user receives the unlocked doges.
   * The operator waits the doge tx to be confirmed and included in a superblock and then relays the doge unlock tx to the eth network, so change can be used by [DogeToken contract](https://github.com/dogethereum/dogethereum-contracts/contracts/token/DogeToken.sol) for future unlocks.

+## Incentives

+Some operations require gas to be spent or eth deposit to be frozen.
+Here are the incentives for doing that.

+* Submitting a Superblock: Superblock submitters will get a fee when the superblock they sent is used to relay a tx.
+* Being an operator: Each time a lock/unlock tx is made, operator gets a fee.
+* Sending dogecoin txs to DogeToken: Each user will send their own dogecoin lock tx to get doge tokens.
+* Superblock challenge: Challengers who find invalid superblocks will get some eth after the challenge/response game finishes.

 ## Assumptions